 - In Menu » Users create "ICG Support" agent team with "Within Selected Teams" level of visibility and add required agents to it;

 - In Administration » Custom Fields » Tickets make the field "Team" private;

 - Then in Administration » Automation & Notifications you need to set up the trigger with "Object Created" event and conditions as shown below:

-So when a customer from "ICG Capital" company would create tickets, they would be automatically assigned to ICG Support group and visible to them.
-All other tickets without a group or within other groups won't be seen in the system.
+So when a customer from the "ICG Capital" user team would create tickets or chats, they would be automatically assigned to the ICG support team and visible to them.
+All other tickets without a team or within other teams won't be seen in the system.

-Companies and business are different so you might have lots of other cases to use agents groups in your workflow and create several triggers for several cases.
+Companies and business are different so you might have lots of other cases to use agent teams in your workflow and create several triggers for several cases.